imranmatin23/fullstack-web-app-template/README.md

   - Create infrastructure
   - Add CI/CD stages using only Github Actions (NOTE: GitHub Actions has a Workflow Visualizer that is the equivalent of a Pipeline Visualizer).
   - Update frontend/backend app code
-- Add 404 not found page for frontend